A stochastic volatility model with flexible extremal dependence structure: SV models with Gamma-type log-volatilities

-A similar model, with a modified assumption about the distribution of $\eta_t, t \in \mathbb{Z},$ (namely, that the distribution of $\exp(\eta_t)$ is regularly varying and that a stationary solution to \eqref{AR(1)} exists) has been analyzed with respect to its first order extremal behavior in \cite{MiRe12}.
+A similar model, with a modified assumption about the distribution of $\eta_t, t \in\mathbb{Z}$ (namely, that the distribution of $\exp (\eta_t)$ is regularly varying and that a stationary solution to (\ref {AR1}) exists) has been analyzed with respect to its first-order extremal behavior in Mikosch and Rezapour \cite{MiRe12}.

-Moreover, the conditional extreme value behavior of consecutive observations given that $X_0$ is large has been analyzed by \cite{KuSo13} in the case that the innovations $\eta_t$ of the log-volatility series are double exponentially distributed.
-See Section \ref{sect:asymptoticsSV} for a more detailed comparison with their results. \end{example}
+Moreover, the conditional extreme value behavior of consecutive observations given that $X_0$ is large has been analyzed by Kulik and Soulier \cite{KuSo13} in the case that the innovations $\eta_t$ of the log-volatility series are double exponentially distributed.
+See Section~\ref{sectasymptoticsSV} for a more detailed comparison with their results. \end{example}

-The regular variation established in Theorem \ref{th:statsol} implies that the distributions of both $\sigma_0$ and $X_0$ belong to the max-domain of attraction of the unit Fr\'{e}chet distribution.
-More precisely, for normalizing constants $a_n:=\hat{K} n (\log n)^{\hat{\beta}}, n \in \mathbb{N},$ (see \eqref{betahat} and \eqref{Khat} for the definition of $\hat{\beta}$ and $\hat{K}$) and $z>0$ one has that